-Our study's negative results are consistent with the report of van Adelsberg et al [9] where very young children, aged six to 24 months, with physician diagnosed asthma or at least three "asthma-like" episodes were treated with montelukast or placebo for a 6 week period.
-One-half of the patients were already being treated with ICSs.
-That study was primarily intended to evaluate safety.
+Our study's negative results are consistent with the report of VAN ADELSBERG et al. [9], where very young children aged 6-24 months with physician-diagnosed asthma or at least three "asthma-like" episodes were treated with montelukast or placebo for a 6-week period.
+One-half of the patients were already being treated with ICS.
+That study was primarily

+TABLE 3 Number of wheezing exacerbations during treatment period intended to evaluate safety.
 There were no differences in adverse effects in study groups.
-There were no significant differences between the treatment groups in reduction in asthma symptoms in the measures of efficacy which were the secondary outcomes of this trial.
-However, in contrast to our findings, in a post hoc analysis, it did seem that there were significantly fewer days with rescue medication in the montelukast group compared to placebo in patients with a history of allergic rhinitis or atopic dermatitis or among those children whose parents were asthmatics.
-Similarly, a recent study reported a beneficial effect of 4 weeks of montelukast treatment on lung function, airway inflammation and symptom scores in children, aged 10 to 26 months in a well-defined subgroup of wheezy infants.
-These children had a history of recurrent wheeze, proven allergy, elevated FENO (>15 ppb) and a positive family history of asthma [11].
+There were no significant differences between the treatment groups in reduction in asthma symptoms in the measures of efficacy that were the secondary outcomes of this trial.
+However, in contrast to our findings, in a post hoc analysis, it did seem that there were significantly fewer days with rescue medication in the montelukast group compared with the placebo group in patients with a history of allergic rhinitis or atopic dermatitis or among those children whose parents were asthmatics.
+Similarly, a recent study reported a beneficial effect of 4 weeks of montelukast treatment on lung function, airway inflammation and symptom scores in children aged 10-26 months in a well-defined subgroup of wheezy infants.
+These children had a history of recurrent wheeze, proven allergy, elevated FeNO (>15 ppb) and a positive family history of asthma [11].